How to Monitor a Traefik Reverse Proxy with Prometheus

 Time to start Traefik

-From the Traefik directory let's start the Traefik stack.
+From the Traefik directory, let's start the Traefik stack.

 $ docker-compose up -d

-Once Traefik is up and running open a browser tab and open the Trafik Dashboard with http://0.0.0.0:8080Since nothing is running the dashboard should be blank.
-Click on the health tab at the top of the page and this will display some basic health statistics about Traefik.
+Once Traefik is up and running, open a browser tab and open the Trafik Dashboard with http://0.0.0.0:8080Since nothing is running, the dashboard should be blank.

 Deploy Prometheus